STRML/presentations/www/slides.md

 ---

-### React
+### Why React

-Best of all worlds:
+Simple, declarative syntax:

 - Declare what you want your views to look like, as functions, on every frame.
   (Similar to graphics programming)
-- Virtually rerender the entire app on every frame.
+- Virtually rerender the entire app on every frame!
 - Updates use an efficient tree-diffing function to determine needed DOM mutations.
   - Entire tree branches can be skipped efficiently.
   - The simplicity of static rendering, even better speed than two-way binding